-Emily Eagen is a native of Cincinnati, Ohio, an alum of Macalester College and The University of Madison-Wisconsin, and a former Fulbright scholar to the Hague, the Netherlands.
-Emily currently lives and works in New York City, where she is doctoral student in the music department of the CUNY Graduate Center and a teaching artist at the Weill Music Institute of Carnegie Hall.
+Emily Eagen is a versatile singer at the intersection of several genres, including classical, folk, and contemporary music.
+She lives and works in New York City, where she is doctoral student in the music department of the CUNY Graduate Center and a teaching artist at the Weill Music Institute of Carnegie Hall.
 In 2015, Emily was part of a national tour with the Bang on a Can All Stars and The SITI Company as part of a production of Julia Wolfe’s Steel Hammer.
-Current projects include preparations for the premiere of OTOYOTOY, an immersive opera for children written by Thomas Cabaniss and Zoe Palmer for The Weill Institute at Carnegie Hall.
+Recent projects include the premiere of OTOYOTOY, an immersive opera for children written by Thomas Cabaniss and Zoe Palmer for The Weill Institute at Carnegie Hall.

 Emily is a member of The M6, an ensemble dedicated to exploring and performing the works of composer Meredith Monk, and has been a guest performer with the Meredith Monk Ensemble.
 She toured for several years as singer, whistler, and ukulele player with the LA-based avant-folk trio moira smiley and VOCO, which performs traditional Balkan and American folk music and blends these into original compositions.
 She also performed with the Hesperus Ensemble, singing Sephardic and renaissance music for a live-film performance of the 1920s horror film The Golem, and as a soloist with the mediterranean medieval ensemble Sendebar.
 Emily was part of the eight-voice women’s chorus on singer-songwriter Sufjan Steven’s 2010 EP All Delighted People, and received a commission from Carnegie Hall’s Weill Institute to write a concert of children’s songs, which premiered in 2015 and is schedule to be recorded in early 2017.